Spanish, BA

 Program Description

 The Spanish program offers a major and minor in Spanish.
-The main focus of the program is to develop the student’s language proficiency and the literary, cultural, practical application, and translation competencies demanded by many professional fields.
-To accomplish these goals, the Spanish curriculum includes courses in general Spanish Language, Spanish for the Professions, Hispanic Linguistics, Spanish and Spanish-American Literatures and Civilizations, and Translation.
-These courses are provided for students pursuing a Bachelor of Arts degree in Spanish with or without Secondary Teacher Certification, or Spanish/English Translation Certificate; for those fulfilling Second Language requirements or the Language, Philosophy, and Culture requirement in the Core Curriculum Program, and for those seeking electives to support majors and minors in other fields.
+The main focus of the program is to develop the student’s language proficiency and the literary, cultural, and practical application competencies demanded by many professional fields.
+To accomplish these goals, the Spanish curriculum includes courses in general and professional Spanish Language, Hispanic Linguistics, and Spanish and Spanish-American Literatures and Civilizations.
+These courses are provided for students pursuing a Bachelor of Arts degree in Spanish with or without Secondary Teacher Certification; for those fulfilling Second Language requirements or the Language, Philosophy, and Culture requirement in the Core Curriculum Program, and for those seeking electives to support majors and minors in other fields.

 Student Learning Outcomes